Albany Creek State High School

 Albany Creek State High School is a public co-educational secondary school located in the Moreton Bay suburb of Albany Creek, Queensland, Australia.
 It is administered by the Queensland Department of Education, with an enrolment of 1,549 students and a teaching staff of 121, as of 2023.
 The school serves students from Year 7 to Year 12.

 History

 The school opened on 25 January 1982, with John Machoney as the foundation principal.

 Demographics

 In 2023, the school had a student enrollment of 1,549 with 121 teachers (112.4 full-time equivalent) and 50 non-teaching staff (37.3 full-time equivalent).
-Female enrollments consisted of 804 students and Male enrollments consisted of 745 students; Indigenous enrollments accounted for a total of 2% and 11% of students had a language background other than English.
+Female enrolments consisted of 804 students and male enrolments consisted of 745 students; Indigenous enrolments accounted for a total of 2% and 11% of students had a language background other than English.